Meet the Jury

 Founder of the cross-disciplinary design firm James Carpenter Design Associates, US.

 Member of The Daylight Award Jury in 2016 and 2018.
-Chairman of the Jury in 2020.
+Chair of the Jury in 2020.

 AKI KAWASAKI